-R_b can be used to represent the network status.
-We present some ns-2 simulation results in Fig. 1, which shows the performance of throughput, delay, and delay variation as a function of the channel busyness ratio.
-The IEEE 802.11 system parameters are summarized in Table 1.
+Next, we present some ns-2 simulation results in Fig. 2, which shows the performance of throughput, delay, and delay variation as a function of the channel busyness ratio.
+Again, the IEEE 802.11 system parameters are summarized in Table 1.
 Every node initiates an identical UDP/CBR traffic flow to a randomly selected neighbor.
 The queue length at each node is 100 packets.
-In Fig. 1, channel busyness ratio increases with the sending rate of flows.
+Different points in Fig. 2 corresponds to different sending rate of flows.
 It can be seen that there is a turning point in all the curves, where the channel busyness ratio is about 0.95.
-Before that point, as the input traffic increases, the throughput keeps increasing linearly with R_b , the delay (including queueing delay, backoff time and transmission time) and delay variation does not change much and is small enough to support the real-time traffic [8, 9].
+Before that point, as the input traffic increases, the throughput keeps increasing, the delay (including queueing delay, backoff time and transmission time) and delay variation does not change much and is small enough to support the real-time traffic.
 After that point, the throughput drops quickly and the delay and delay variation increase dramatically.
 Clearly, this turning point is the optimal operating point that we should tune the network to work around, where the throughput is maximized and the delay and delay variation are small.
-Also we notice that there is almost no collisions and $R_b \approx R_s$ before the turning point.
 Therefore, the network status is known by keeping track of the channel busyness ratio.

-Further, if we denote by B_U the channel utilization corresponding to the optimal point, we can estimate the available normalized throughput by $s_a = (B_U - R_b) \times \overline{data}/T{suc}$ before the network achieves the maximal throughput.
-As shown in [21], B_U is almost the same for different number of active nodes and packet size, and $B_U \approx 0.90$ (without RTS/CTS) or $B_U \approx 0.95$ (with RTS/CTS).
+Further, if we denote by $B_U$ the channel utilization corresponding to the optimal point, we can estimate the available normalized throughput by $s_a = (B_U - R_b) \times \overline{data}/T{suc}$ before the network achieves the maximal throughput.
+As shown in [41], $B_U$ is almost the same for different number of active nodes and packet size, and $B_U \approx 0.90$ (without RTS/CTS) or $B_U \approx 0.95$ (with RTS/CTS).